 Who teaches graduate statistics service courses?

 The same statistics faculty members who teach courses for our own graduate students also teach our service courses.
 They have outstanding credentials, with substantial experience in applied statistics in a variety of disciplines.
-They include Dr. Cedric Neumann, Dr. Chris Saunders, Dr. Gary Hatfield, Dr. Gemechis Djira, Dr. Jixiang Wu, Dr. Tom Brandenburger, Dr. Rong Fan, and Tom Roe.
-Here are brief bio’s of these faculty members.
+They include Dr. Cedric Neumann, Dr. Chris Saunders, Dr. Gary Hatfield, Dr. Gemechis Djira, Dr. Jixiang Wu, Dr. Tom Brandenburger, and Dr. Rong Fan.
+Here are brief bio's of these faculty members.

 Which graduate statistics courses are service courses?

 ...and also include:

 All courses are three credits unless otherwise specified.